 - Curly hair

 Blessed with wavy or curly hair?
-These hair types have more difficultly distributing natural oils throughout your strands and, as such, tend to be drier and more unmanageable.
+These hair types have more difficultly distributing natural oils throughout your strands and, as such, tend to be drier and therefore requires more care.
 Using a leave-in will help you to take back control over your curls by defining and separating them, ensuring they always look their best!

 - Tangle-prone hair